LaughingSun/buffer-regexp-compiler-js/README.md

-# regexp-compiler-js
+# buffer-buffer-regexp-compiler-js
-Compiles a string, RegExp instance, file, or stream to ecma script.
+Compiles a string or RegExp instance to ecma-script for use with buffers.
-Supports ECMA5, ECMA2016 and 2017 features as well as multiple flavors of regular expressions.
+Supports ECMA5, ECMA2016, 2017 and PERL features as well as all popular flavors of regular expressions.

 installations:
 ~~~~
-> npm install regexp-compiler-js          # for node script project use
+> npm install buffer-regexp-compiler-js          # for node script project use
-> npm install regexp-compiler-js -save    # for node cli and script project use
+> npm install buffer-regexp-compiler-js -save    # for node cli and script project use
-> npm install regexp-compiler-js -global  # for node cli and script global use
+> npm install buffer-regexp-compiler-js -global  # for node cli and script global use
 ~~~~

 cli use: